mardix/sailor/README.md

 #
 ---

-# Name of the package (not used by Polybox)
-name:

-# description of the package (not used by Polybox)
-description:

-# version if necessary (not used by Polybox)
-version:

 # *required: list/array of all applications to run
 apps:
   -
     # *required - the name of the application
     name:

-    # the server name without http, will be used with process["web"]
-    server_name:

     # runtime: python|node|static|shell
     # python for wsgi application (default python)
     # node: for node application, where the command should be ie: 'node inde.js 2>&1 | cat'